-Ottawa braces for 'increasingly dangerous’ COVID mandate protests, as ‘Freedom Convoy’ blockades leave city on edge
+Ottawa braces for ‘increasingly dangerous’ covid mandate protests as ‘Freedom Convoy’ blockades leave city on edge

 Ottawa Police Chief Peter Sloly, under fire for what critics have called a lenient response to the blockades, said police would be “hardening” the perimeter around the protests and deploying 150 more officers to “deliver a clear message” that “the lawlessness must end.”
-Roads, highway ramps and bridges could also be closed.
+Roads, highway ramps and bridges also could be closed.

-“The demonstrators … remain highly organized, well-funded, extremely committed to resisting all attempts to end the demonstrations safely,” Sloly, who said he had received death threats, told reporters on Friday.
+“The demonstrators … remain highly organized, well-funded, extremely committed to resisting all attempts to end the demonstrations safely,” Sloly, who said he had received death threats, told reporters Friday.
 “This remains, as it was from the beginning, an increasingly volatile and increasingly dangerous demonstration.”

-The protests were initially started in response to U.S. and Canadian rules requiring cross-border truckers to be fully vaccinated to enter their respective countries.
-But they have ballooned into a movement against all public health measures, which are mostly imposed by the provinces, and Trudeau, who was reelected in September.
+The protests were initially started in response to U.S. and Canadian rules requiring cross-border truckers to be fully vaccinated to enter either country.
+But the demonstrations have ballooned into a movement against all public health measures, which are mostly imposed by the provinces, and Trudeau, who was reelected in September.

 In a “memorandum of understanding,” Canada Unity, one of the main groups behind the convoy, calls for the governor general, Queen Elizabeth II’s representative in Canada, and the Senate to override the public health measures or to topple the government — far outside their constitutional powers.

-The Canadian Anti-Hate Network, a watchdog group, has documented links between several of the convoy’s organizers and the far-right.
+The Canadian Anti-Hate Network, a watchdog group, has documented links between several of the convoy’s organizers and the far right.

 The number of protesters had thinned considerably from the estimated 8,000 people who congregated on Parliament Hill last weekend.
-Police estimated that roughly 250 people remained heading into this weekend when reinforcements were expected to arrive.
+Police estimated that roughly 250 people remained heading into this weekend, when reinforcements were expected to arrive.

 The convoy has spurred solidarity demonstrations, including a blockade near a U.S.-Canada border crossing in Alberta.
-Protests in cities including Quebec City and Toronto are planned this weekend.
+Protests in places including Quebec City and Toronto are planned this weekend.

-Ottawa police have said that the convoy is benefiting from national and international logistical and financial support, including from a “significant element” in the United States.
+Ottawa police have said the convoy is benefiting from national and international logistical and financial support, including from a “significant element” in the United States.

 GoFundMe, the crowdfunding site, said Friday that it had removed a fundraiser for the convoy that had raised more than $8 million because it violated its terms of service.
 It said it had evidence from law enforcement “that the previously peaceful demonstration has become an occupation” with reports of “unlawful activity.”